Diplomasafe/mceu/README.md

 #### Environment Setup

-For the API service, Provider Portal, and Learner Portal, you need to create .env files based on the provided .env.example files.
+For the API service, Provider Portal, and Learner Portal, you need to create .env files based on the provided .env.example files and setup the [Keycloak SMTP setup](https://www.keycloak.org/docs/latest/server_admin/#_email) for the realm
 Navigate to each directory and create the .env files:

 Run all services using Docker Compose: